theod07/recommend-a-graham/README.md

 And here's the pipeline I used to do it:

 * Selenium Webdriver for data collection
-* Postgres database for data storage and management
+* Postgres database for storage and management
 * Neural network trained on Imagenet dataset for image featurization
 * Python's scikit-learn library for analysis